tarantool/doc/doc/book/administration.rst

         causes shutdown.

 Other signals will result in behavior defined by the operating system.
-Signals other than SIGKILL may be ignored, especially if the server is executing a long-running procedure which prevents return to the main thread event loop.
+Signals other than SIGKILL may be ignored, especially if the instance is executing a long-running procedure which prevents return to the main thread event loop.

 .. _administration-core: